 “Some outdoor wedding venues may offer up a small marquee (or you can enquire about hiring your own) or a sheltered area for any unforeseen weather disasters.”

 You might need to have a few brollies to hand and maybe some wellies, too, if the weather is forecast to be wet.

 Tell your guests you’re having an outdoor wedding

-It’s likely that in the heigh of summer, an al fresco ceremony and reception will be most welcome, and with the new social distancing rules applied, perhaps even expected.
+It’s likely that in the heigh of summer, an al fresco ceremony and reception will be most welcome, perhaps even expected.
 However, it’s important your guests are aware of what’s in store for the day ahead.

 Make sure your invitation clearly states that some or all of your wedding will be held outside.
 This way they can plan their wedding guest outfits accordingly.

 Ditch the traditional wedding breakfast: food to serve at an outdoor wedding